SCHOOLS update

 - District IT staff tested baseball audio system while citizen was at home for real-time feedback.

-Feb 2024 news: Working to SOLVE problems.
-Steve M., a TamiSola resident, has been in communication and working with School staff and City staff over the last YEAR AND A HALF (so far!) in an attempt to get SHS to reduce some of this noise encroachment on the neigborhood.
+As of Feb 2024, Steve M., a TamiSola resident, has been in communication and working with School staff and City staff over the last YEAR AND A HALF (so far!) in an attempt to get SHS to reduce some of this noise encroachment on the neigborhood.
 He has even gathered signatures on a petition from over 100 local residents concerned about this issue.
-Following is a report from SHS Principal Ryan on measures the school has taken, so far, to remediate this issue.
+Below is a report from SHS Principal Ryan on measures the school has taken, so far, to remediate this issue.
 Thanks to Steve; he got this done!!!

 Feb 22, 2024